Gonlonge/Gonlonge/README.md

-Hi 👋, I'm studying as a frontend developer and I live in Norway, Stavanger.
+Hi there👋!
+I'm a passionate individual with a strong interest in technology.
+I'm constantly driven by curiosity and a desire to stay up-to-date with the latest industry trends.
+I actively seek out opportunities to expand my knowledge and explore emerging technologies.